PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 - No large repository of historical data and analisys

 # How to use
-1. DNS rewrite ecu.apsystemsema.com to a local host running this script (check if a ping to ecu.apsystemsema.com resolves to your host IP-address)
+1. DNS rewrite ecu.apsystemsema.com and ecu2.apsystemsema.com to a local host running this script (check if a ping to ecu.apsystemsema.com resolves to your host IP-address)
 2. You're done

 # To Do